 Since desert bluebells are short-lived annuals, they’re usually grown from seed.
 However, if you do happen to plant a transplant, you can consider it your “starter” plant that should self-seed and naturalize in your yard.

-Last fall I sprinkled a packet of seeds on top of my landscape gravel and then watered them in.
+As a true wildflower, growing from seed couldn’t be easier.
+I simply sow seeds on top of my landscape gravel and then water them in.
 You don’t want to bury them since the seeds need light to germinate.
-This spring I was pleasantly surprised with at least a dozen plants.

 You can learn more about growing wildflowers from seed in our article The Easy Way to Grow Desert Wildflowers.